JBro-Birds/PyBer_Analysis/README.md

 ## Results

 ### Ride-Share Results
 There are three ride-share areas, urban, suburban and rural.
 As would be expected number of rides and total fares are highest in the urban area as the population and ride-share demand is highest and the lowest number of rides and fares are in the rural area.
 The suburban area falls in the middle.
-The results is as follows:
+A concern from a business standpoint is the disproportionate number of drivers in the urban area based on ride-share demand and compared to the other two areas.
+This in turn is resulting in a much lower average fare per driver in the urban area compared to the other two regions.
+The results are as follows:

 ![Ride_Share_Summary](https://raw.githubusercontent.com/JBro-Birds/PyBer_Analysis/master/analysis/Ride_Share_Summary.png)